JustinTrombley96/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

-  Express is a web appliccation framework that sits on top of Node.js.
+  Express is a web application framework that sits on top of Node.js.
 It's pretty much react for your backend.

   It adds extra functionality to Node.js such as routing, middleware and a simpler API.